Ford Ranger 3.2 Diesel Engine Problems (FIXES)

 Crank Position Sensor

-The CPS (Crank Position Sensor) is a known and common problem with the earlier versions of the 3.2 Ford Rangers.
 The common problem is that the CPS works itself loose which results in the sensor not being able to get a true reading or pick up the position of the crank.
-There has been a revised CPS which is mounted differently and incorporates a rubber tip that is ejected upon start-up to ensure the correct gap is achieved for a true reading.

 The crank position sensor fault could be caused by any of the following: